 A moment of prose from Josefa: Be your biggest, greatest and most independent self.
 Honor your spirit’s gifts and live its inspiration.
 To settle for less from your life is the truest crime in being a human.
 This life is a precious gift; don’t waste it in trying to fit in or just cruise through by being comfortable.
 Challenges, decisions, they provide the gift of growth.
 Live in a meaningful way and be more than you expect from yourself.

-July 5, 2016 is the 165th anniversary of Josefa’s hanging and I will be in Downieville.
-I will go to the bridge and think of her and offer any healing energy work she is willing to accept.
+From time to time I visit this bridge and think of Josefa.
 I admire her strength and determination to be her own self no matter the circumstances.
 I am so grateful she has come into my life to impart her teachings, moments of humor, and general bad-ass-ness.
 Thank you, Josefa, for sharing your story with me.
 Your time has meant more to me than gold.

 Ranked by Feedspot as one of the Top 100 Psychic Blogs and Websites on the planet!

 Click here for the complete list and to find more resources for your growth!